 Day 4: Luxor & Valley of the Kings

 After breakfast, you'll transfer to Cairo International Airport for your flight to Luxor.
-On arrival, you'll transfer to a private dock to board your luxurious Nile cruise boat, the Sanctuary Son Boat IV, to begin your five-day journey along one of the world's great rivers.
+On arrival, you'll transfer to a private dock to board your luxurious Nile cruise boat to begin your five-day journey along one of the world's great rivers.
 After checking in, enjoy a relaxed lunch on board before exploring Luxor's West Bank, home to the Valley of the Kings, where the tombs of the great Pharaohs were carved into the desert rock.
-You'll also visit the valley of the Queens and the Temple of Queen Hatshesput, Egypt's only female Pharaoh, an astonishing monument, which blends almost seamlessly into the surrounding landscape.
+You'll also visit the valley of the Queens and the Temple of Queen Hatshepsut, Egypt's only female Pharaoh, an astonishing monument, which blends almost seamlessly into the surrounding landscape.
 Take the chance for a photo stop at the Colossi of Memnon on your way back to the Nile, where you'll rejoin the boat in time for cocktail reception and delicious gourmet dinner.